On a new geometric homology theory and an application in categorical Gromov-Witten theory: Introduction

 \section{Introduction}

 In this paper, we introduce a new homology theory, we call it \textit{geometric homology theory}, or GHT for brevity.
 This theory is based on the notion of geometric chains, first introduced by Voronov et al. (\cite{vhz}).
 GHT has several nice properties including (but not limited to): first, the homology groups in GHT are isomorphic to singular homology groups; Secondly, chains in GHT behave quite well with some natural operations including Cartesian products and pull backs along fiber bundles.
-This is in shape contrast with the singular chains, where they do not have canonical definitions when acted by these operations.
+This is in sharp contrast with the singular chains, where they do not have canonical definitions when acted by these operations.
 The third, the fundamental chains of manifolds (or orbifolds) with corners can be canonically defined in GHT, while there is certainly no such for singular chains.
-Due to these nice properties, we believe it will be useful in some cases if one use geometric chains in place of singular chains.
-Specifically, we borrow the definition of geometric chains from \cite{vhz} first. \begin{definition} (geometric chains).
-Given a topological space $X$, a geometric chain is a formal linear combination over $Q$ of continuous maps $f : P \rightarrow X$, where $P$ is a compact connected oriented (smooth) orbifold with corners, modulo the equivalence relation induced by isomorphisms between the source orbifolds $P$.
-Here, an orientation on an orbifold with corners is a trivialization of the determinant of its tangent bundle.
-The dimension of $P$ is called the dimension of the geometric chain $f$. \end{definition} We denote the set of geometric chains of dimension $k$ by $GC_k(X,Q)$.
-We will prove the following theorem. \begin{theorem} (geometric homology is isomorphic to singular homology).
-The set of geometric chains of $X$ forms a complex $GC_*(X,Q)$ over $Q$ graded by the dimensions of chains, with the boundary of a chain $f$ given by $(\partial P, f|\partial P )$, where $\partial P$ is the sum of codimension one faces of $P$ with the induced orientation.
-The homology groups of $GC_*(X,Q)$ are denoted by $GH_*(X,Q)$.
-Then we have
+Due to these nice properties, we believe it will be useful in some cases if one uses geometric chains in place of singular chains.